wso2-incubator/WSO2-SmokeTester/TestSuites/ESB/4.9.0/MessageStoreAndForward/README.md

 #### How to Execute
 - **Pre-requisites**

-Need to Set the Following Parameters in server.prfor this to work
+- Set the Following Parameters in server.properties file for this to work
 ```sh
 // Active MQ endpoint address in the following Format
 activemq_ep	tcp://192.168.48.231:61616